 Broadcasting those transactions globally can result in disagreement across the network which could undermine the whole currency, so Bitcoin uses a blockchain solution to maintain and protect the correct order of transactions.

-We can see the value of network visualization.
+It’s easy to see the value of network visualization.
 Bitcoin is connected by design, and all the data is in the public realm.
 The cryptographic references used to represent the wallets, transactions, blocks, addresses, and everything else are easy for computers to read, but not humans.
 Visual Bitcoin analysis helps people identify transaction patterns and make sense of the endlessly-growing network.

-Let’s look at some of the techniques we can use to visualize and understand Bitcoin transactions.
+There are several network visualization techniques we can use to visualize and understand Bitcoin transactions.
 In all of the following examples, we used data from blockchain.com’s API.

 Bitcoin network visualization

-Here’s a recent block, visualized with KeyLines.
+Here’s a block, visualized with KeyLines.

 In our model, transactions are represented by grey nodes with a double arrow icon.
 Inputs to these transactions are shown in orange, and outputs in teal.
 We’ve scaled nodes by their value.
 The time bar shows the count of transactions over time.
+Although this view looks pretty, it gives little insight into the data.

 Bitcoin transactions are public but anonymized.
 To protect that anonymity, users commonly generate a fresh address for every transaction, but not always.
 For reasons of convenience, indifference to anonymity or unawareness, around half of the addresses in a typical block are reused.